Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Introduction

 On the other end, EEG is thought to provide reliable measurements of neuronal activity only for the brain cortical regions, with low spatial resolution and often low SNR.
 However, compared to other imaging techniques, EEG has the advantage of relying on less bulky hardware and is associated with robust and extremely non-invasive imaging protocols, making the technology readily available for implementation and adaptation to a variety of scientific investigations.

-In a seminal contribution, \cite{euan2015spectral} suggested exploiting EEG's excellent temporal resolution by defining the concept of spectral synchronicity.
+Recently , \cite{euan2015spectral} suggested exploiting EEG's excellent temporal resolution by defining the concept of spectral synchronicity.
 In particular, a pair of EEG signals are considered spectrally synchronized if they are both dominated by similar frequency oscillations.
 This idea formalizes the concept of coordinated neuronal activity and reflects recent empirical evidence, which suggests that differential patterns of coordinated neuronal activity may be associated with a range of neuropsychiatric and neurological processes, including memory formation (\citealt{Fell:2011}) and mental disorders (\citealt{Broyd:2008}).

 From a statistical perspective, multi-subject studies of functional connectivity still pose substantial methodological challenges.
 Ideally, statistical inference should provide tools for the understanding of typical functional connectivity patterns, as well as quantification of familiar concepts like sample and population variability, and dependence on clinical phenotypes via regression.
 Even though some progress in the direction of population level inference has recently been made in the context of fMRI data (\citealt{Narayan:2015}; \citealt{Shou:2014}), typical analyses are still reliant on untenable assumptions of time-independence.
 The literature is, in fact, substantially silent on the subject of population level connectivity inference using EEG data.
-In this work, we aim to solve this problem and introduce a simple and interpretable technique for the analysis of brain synchronicity from a sample of EEG readings.
+In this work, we aim to address this problem and introduce a simple and interpretable technique for the analysis of brain synchronicity from a sample of EEG readings.
+Our approach relaxes the classical graphical modeling strategy into a simpler problem of clustering brain regions.
+As a consequence our analysis is perhaps coarser than what is usually done in the functional connectivity literature.

-Inferring patterns of synchronous brain activity from a heterogeneous sample of EEG measurements is indeed scientifically and methodologically challenging.
-While it is intuitively and statistically appealing to rely on readings from more than one individual in order to highlight recurrent patterns of brain activation, pooling information across subjects presents non-trivial technical problems.
-In particular, brain signals variation between subjects is expected to be highly volatile, with little to no experimental control for inter-subject synchronization.
-This observation defines a natural expectation for EEG response patterns to be highly specific to the sensor-by-subject experimental unit, rendering classical assumptions for statistical models of pooled signals unlikely to be satisfied in na\"{i}ve applications.